ChillFish8/lust/README.md

 a JSON response unlike the tradition raw response.

 ## Data Efficiency
-Lust's use of compression for storage allows it to achieve relatively good data store despite creating several versions of the same image.
+Lust's data storage efficiency is roughly the same as storing on a plain file system outside of any system the database backend employs when storing the data.

 For example lets upload an image:
 <p align="left">